ornao/pp5_vintage/README.md

 ### Target Audience

 - Fashion-conscious individuals of all backgrounds interested in unique and eco-friendly vintage fashion.
-- Individuals seeking engaging content, fashion history insights, and styling tips related to vintage fashion through the blog.
+- Individuals seeking engaging content, fashion history insights, and styling tips related to vintage fashion.
 - Potential vintage fashion sellers looking to contribute their items to the platform (future feature).

 ### User Requirements and Expectations